kuzzleio/kuzzle/doc/1/plugins/guides/strategies/overview/index.md

     config: {
       authenticator: 'Local'
     },
-    // theses methods must exists in the plugin object
+    // these methods must be exposed by the plugin
     methods: {
       create: 'create',
       delete: 'delete',